JKISoftware/JKI-Wiretap/README.md

 # JKI Wiretap Toolkit for LabVIEW
 Worried about alternative data flowing through your wires?
 Having trouble with a probe that isn't producing any useful information due to an imbalance of power?
 Order a wiretap!
-The JKI Wiretap Toolkit uses microwave frequencies to transmit your data wirelessly.
+The JKI Wiretap Toolkit uses microwaves to transmit your data wirelessly.
 Can also be use with IMAQ wires for transmitting camera images.

 # Download / Install
 You can install the following package using [VIPM](http://vipm.jki.net).
 Simply download and double-click the package file to install into LabVIEW.